-This is a Phase1/2 dose escalation study evaluating the safety and feasibility of BPX-501 infused after partially mismatched, related (haploidentical), T cell-depleted HSCT.
+This is a Phase1-2 dose escalation study evaluating the safety and feasibility of BPX-501 infused after partially mismatched, related (haploidentical), T cell-depleted HSCT.
 The purpose of this clinical trial is to determine whether BPX-501 infusion can facilitate engraftment, enhance immune reconstitution and potentially improve the graft versus leukemia (GVL) effect, with the potential for reducing the severity and duration of severe acute graft versus host disease (GvHD).
-The trial will evaluate the treatment of GvHD by the infusion of dimerizer drug (aP1903) in those subjects who present with severe GvHD (Grades iii and iV) as well as those subjects with Grade i and ii who progress on corticosteroid therapy or do not respond within 3 days.
+The trial will evaluate the treatment of acute GvHD by the infusion of dimerizer drug (aP1903) in those subjects who present with GvHD (Grades iii and iV) as well as those subjects with Grade i and ii who progress on corticosteroid therapy or do not respond within 3 days.

 The initial proposed dose of 2x10e5/kg has been shown to be safe in haploidentical stem cell transplant with non-transduced T cells in the absence of GvHD prophylaxis (1) and the highest proposed dose (5X10e6/kg) represents half the dose shown to be safe and capable of inducing immune reconstitution as a dose limiting incidence (DLi) postxhaplotransplantation.
 The hypothesis is that 5X10e6/kg will have a higher probability of containing precursor cells reactive to known tumor-antigen-derived peptides. a continual reassessment method based on a logistic dose-response curve with cohorts of size 2 will be empllyed to determine the maximal tolerated dose.
 Cohorts of size 2 will be accrued beginning at dose level 1 and the dose-response curve is estimated after toxicity.

-Two patients may be treated at a given dose level, however, no further patients may be treated at that dose level or at the next dose level, until the 2nd patient is at least 40-days post-transplant.
+Two patients may be treated at a given dose level, however, no further patients may be treated at that dose level or at the next dose level, until the 2nd patient is at least 30-days post-transplant.

 Dose Level 1: 2 x 10e5 BPX 501 T cells/Kg